Bayesian mitigation of measurement errors in multiqubit experiments: Bayesian mitigation with Analog data

-In Fig. \ref{fig:analog}, we investigate the influence of varying the number of partitions, ${\mathrm{N_{\mathrm{bin}}}}$, on Bayesian measurement error mitigation when using analog data.
-Therefore, we prepare 50 random bit strings across various qubit lengths and record the measurement outcomes in analog form.
+In Fig. \ref{fig:analog}, we investigate the role of the number of partitions, ${\mathrm{N_{\mathrm{bin}}}}$, on Bayesian measurement error mitigation when using analog data.
+We prepare 50 random bit strings across various qubit lengths and record the measurement outcomes in analog form.
 After obtaining the unmitigated initial estimates, we apply the Bayesian measurement error mitigation procedure, leveraging the previously characterized Q-dependent detector response functions.
-By examining how different values of ${\mathrm{N_{\mathrm{bin}}}}$ impact the mitigation process, we aim to optimize the partitioning strategy for improved readout error mitigation.
-This analysis allows us to understand the trade-offs between the granularity in the analog data and the effectiveness of the error mitigation, providing insights into how to best utilize the analog information obtained in quantum measurement.
-In Fig. \ref{fig:analog}(a), we present the mitigated single-qubit success probability averaged over the 50 realisation as a function of ${\mathrm{N_{\mathrm{bin}}}}$.
-We observe a noticeable trend where the success probability, which in the single qubit case is akin to the readout fidelity, improves as ${\mathrm{N_{\mathrm{bin}}}}$ increases.
-This trend becomes more pronounced and stable when analyzing longer bit strings.
-In Fig. \ref{fig:analog}(b), we display the mitigated success probability averaged over the 50 realisations for a 20-qubit string.
+Our aim is to understand how different values of ${\mathrm{N_{\mathrm{bin}}}}$, i.e. the granularity of the analog measurement data, can impact the mitigation process. {In Fig. \ref{fig:analog} (a), we display the averaged mitigated success probabilities as a function of the string length for different values of ${\mathrm{N_{\mathrm{bin}}}}$ with the respective standard deviations.
+We see that increasing the granularity of the detector response function constantly result in better mitigated values for all string lengths.
+For the case of $\mathrm N_q=20$, the success probability improves significantly from approximately $\sim 89\%$ to about $\sim 94\%$ when the discretization of the response functions increases from ${\mathrm{N_{\mathrm{bin}}}}=2$ to ${\mathrm{N_{\mathrm{bin}}}}=10$.
+Both cases represent a substantial improvement over the unmitigated result which is around $\sim 25 \%$.
+In Fig. \ref{fig:analog}(b), we show the mitigated single-qubit success probability for all the the 50 realisations as a function of ${\mathrm{N_{\mathrm{bin}}}}$.
+In the inset, which displays only the average values, we observe a noticeable trend where the success probability, which in the single qubit case is akin to the readout fidelity, improves as ${\mathrm{N_{\mathrm{bin}}}}$ increases.
+In Fig. \ref{fig:analog}(c), we display the mitigated success probability for all the 50 realisations for a 20-qubit string.
 Also in this case, we observe that the mitigated success probability increases as the response functions are discretized with a greater number of partitions ${\mathrm{N_{\mathrm{bin}}}}$.
-However, these improvements eventually plateau beyond a certain threshold value of ${\mathrm{N_{\mathrm{bin}}}}$.
+However, these improvements eventually plateau beyond a certain threshold value of ${\mathrm{N_{\mathrm{bin}}}}$.} These findings underscore how leveraging the additional information encoded in the analog data can enhance the effectiveness of the Bayesian measurement error mitigation algorithm with minimal to none additional computational cost.